jaredpar/csharplang/proposals/recordsv3.md

         // Memberwise copy
     }

+    [ConstrutorMethod]
     public overrides Point3D With() => new Point3D(this);
 }
 ```

+Restrictions:
+- It will be an error if the developer defines a copy constructor

 ### With implementation for structs
 The `With` implementation for `struct record` definitions will always be the